FIND YOUR WAY THROUGH THE LEAN JARGON WITH THE TXM LEAN GLOSSARY

 Japanese term meaning overburden or overloading.
 Muri is another key source of waste.
 This means when processes or people are overloaded beyond their capacity.
 Muri can lead to problems with poor safety, poor quality and inconsistent output as excessive output can not be sustained leading to unevenness or Mura.

 Methods that prevent or detect defects in products.

 (definition contributed by Sharon Hale, Skagit Regional Health )

 |Value Stream Map|

 Value stream mapping is a powerful lean manufacturing technique used to document, analyze and improve the flow of information or materials required to produce a product or service for a customer.
-Specifically a “current state” value stream maps identifies the value and and waste in a process flow enabling development of a “future state map” to eliminate that waste.
+Specifically, a “current state” value stream maps identify the value and waste in a process flow enabling the development of a “future state map” to eliminate that waste.